retiredRizzler/cami-webapp/cami-invoice-manager/README.md

 - Fix input number bug in invoice form
 - Make a way to quick add new invoice with same info but only change the quantity number
 - Update Dashboard with relevant data
+- Make the Download Invoice button more "voyant"
 - Optimize filter in data table / cards to order by year etc
 - Fix select button with removing all useless options in invoice view and customer view (both card and data table)
 - Test carefully all forms to ensure robustness against errors and missing values